Underactuated Control of Multiple Soft Pneumatic Actuators via Stable Inversion: Experimental Evaluation

 \subsection{Simulation Results}

 Section \ref{subsec22} introduces the general case of the problem (\ref{eqn_simo2}).
-The system matrix $P(s)$ comprises $n$ elements.
-Simulations will be conducted on multi-finger soft gripper systems to assess different scenarios, with $n$ taking values of 2 and 3 for $P(s)$, respectively.
-The simulations help us understand if the controller can work and make adjustments.
-For example, the low pass filter $H(s)$ of \textit{Theorem 4} will be adjusted to achieve better tracking performance.
+The system matrix $P(s)$ comprises $n_{y}$ elements.
+Simulations will be conducted on multi-finger soft gripper systems to assess different scenarios, with $n_{y}$ taking values of 2 for $P(s)$.
+The simulations help us understand if the controller can work and regulate the system output.
+Besides, the low pass filter $H(s)$ of \textit{Theorem \ref{thm_ff}} will be adjusted to achieve better tracking performance.